stevepolitodesign/personal_website/_posts/2025-04-10-open-ai-rate-limits.md

 In our case, we were hitting our **TPM** (tokens per minute) rate limit.

-When a rate limit is exceeded, OpenAI will return the relevant [headers][headers].
+Regardless of whether a rate limit is exceeded, OpenAI will return the following [headers][headers].

 ```
 x-ratelimit-reset-requests: 1s
 x-ratelimit-reset-tokens: 6m0s
 ```

+It should be noted that these headers represent the amount of time that needs to pass before the rate limit returns to its initial state.

 At the time of this writing, OpenAI does not have a first-party Ruby library, but the community has gravitated towards [ruby-openai][], which is what our